Cyrodwd/Cyrodwd/README.md

 <a href="https://next.forgejo.org/Cyrodwd"><img src="https://github.com/Cyrodwd/Cyrodwd/assets/110126581/b814c2ba-ec78-470a-844d-98064bd7038a" width="40" height="40" alt="Forgejo" title="Forgejo (Cyrodwd)"/></a></p>

 --------------------------------------------------------------------------------
-### Have a good time and wish you all the best, goodbye! 👍
+### ✨ Have a good time and wish you all the best! ✨